KelvinNewtype/FreeCodeCamp-Recipe-Lab/README.md

 6. Optimize Images (Compress Without Losing Quality)
 7. Use Responsive Images
 8. Set Proper Cache Control Headers
+9. Update CSS for more cooking themed appearance

 ## 📜 License
 No license for this project.